 A delicious light and moist Lemon Yogurt Cake is the perfect after dinner treat or as a sweet with your morning coffee.

-And with the weather starting to to warm up, I’ve been craving something fresh and bright.
-So I did a makeover on Ina Garten’s Lemon Yogurt Cake, and was thrilled at how amazing the cake tasted after the alterations I did to make it more Weight Watchers friendly.
+And with the weather starting to warm up, I’ve been craving something fresh and bright.
+So I did a makeover on Ina Garten’s Lemon Yogurt Cake and was thrilled at how amazing the cake tasted after the alterations I did to make it more diet friendly.
 Enjoy!

 - 1 cup plain, non-fat Greek yogurt